containerd/nerdctl/README.md

 - :whale: `-f, --force`: Force the removal of one or more volumes
   - :warning: WIP: currently, volumes are always forcibly removed, even when `--force` is not specified.

+### :whale: nerdctl volume prune
+Remove all unused local volumes.
+Unused local volumes are those which are not referenced by any containers

+Usage: `nerdctl volume prune [OPTIONS]`

+Flags:
+- :whale: `-f, --force`: Do not prompt for confirmation
+- :whale: `--filter`: Provide filter values (e.g. 'label=<label>')

 ## Namespace management

 ### :nerd_face: :blue_square: nerdctl namespace create